-The Expanded Edition of this book is divided into four parts containing a total of 13 chapters and five appendices.
+This New Expanded Edition of the book is divided into four parts containing a total of 13 chapters and five appendices.

 Chapter 1: Egyptian Mysticism and Islamized Sufism will cover the differences between dogmatic and mystical routes and how ancient Egypt is the source of Sufism and alchemy.

 Chapter 2: The Treasure Within will cover the limitations of humans organ of perceptions and how to find realities with such limitations.

 Part II: Transformation From Dust To Gold consists of five chapters—3 through 7:

 Chapter 3: The Alchemist Way will cover the source of alchemy as being from Ancient Egypt; the progression along the alchemist way; and the role of a guide in the process.

 Chapter 4: The Purification Process will cover both outer and inner purifications through the process of living in the world.